1. WHERE DO YOU LIVE?

 3. WHAT EXPERIENCE DO YOU HAVE?

 My formal education includes a B.Sc. from Trent University and a Masters degree in Environmental Science from the University of Toronto.
-I am a Senior Environmental Scientist (working in natural sciences and renewable power generation) and have over 15 years working experience in both the private and public sector.
-My wife and I are also small business owners.
+I am a Senior Environmental Scientist (working in natural sciences and renewable power generation) and have over 25 years working experience in both the private and public sector.
 By design, my education and career have always focused on sustainable development and seeking innovative ways to resolve complex issues.
 This is further highlighted by some of my professional experience;

 • Guest lecturer at Carleton University’s School of Environment on strategies for balancing environmental concerns with societal needs in Ontario;